 Stephen R. Leone is a professor in the Department of Chemistry and the Department of Physics.
 He is the John R. Thomas Endowed Chair in Physical Chemistry and a faculty investigator.

-Professor Leone's research interests include ultrafast laser investigations and soft x-ray probing of valence and core levels, attosecond physics and chemistry, state-resolved collision processes and kinetics investigations, nanoparticle fluorescence intermittency, aerosol chemistry and dynamics, probing with near field optical microscopy, and neutrals imaging.
+Professor Leone's research interests include ultrafast laser investigations in the soft x-ray and extreme ultraviolet (XUV) to probe valence and core levels, attosecond physics and chemistry, attosecond wave mixing and multidimensional spectroscopy, state-resolved decay processes and time dynamics investigations, in atoms, molecules, and solids.

 In the News

 In semiconductors like silicon, electrons attached to atoms in the crystal lattice can be mobilized into the conduction band by light or voltage.
 Berkeley scientists have taken snapshots of this very brief band-gap jump and timed it at 450 attoseconds.

 A team of German and UC Berkeley scientists, including physicist Stephen Leone, have used ultrashort flashes of laser light to directly observe for the first time the movement of an atom’s outer electrons.
 The technique could be valuable in the study of photosynthesis.